Aidar5/nattoeng/docs/source/book/22_textfsm/2_textfsm_examples.rst

 Because in this case only one line in the output, it is not necessary to write Record action in template.
 But it is better to use it in situations where you have to write values and get used to this syntax and not make mistakes when you need to process multiple lines.

-When TextFSM handles output strings, it substitutes variable by its values.
+When TextFSM handles output strings it substitutes variable by its values.
 In the end, the rule will look like:

 ::